dawid-dahl-umain/product-health-dynamics/README.md

 ### Each Change Event (The Roll of the Dice)

-Software development is probabilistic.
-No two code changes are identical, even if the developer is the same.
-The model captures this using a **Normal (Gaussian) Distribution**.
+The previous section explained how system state modifies expected impact (the compounding effect).
+But software development is also probabilistic: no two code changes are identical, even from the same developer.
+Each change has an expected outcome (μ) plus randomness (σ).
+The model combines both using a **Normal (Gaussian) Distribution**.

 | Mathematical Term | Role in Model    | Plain Meaning                                           | For Mathematicians                       |
 | :---------------- | :--------------- | :------------------------------------------------------ | :--------------------------------------- |